 Take a break from looking at all those great Black Friday deals and enjoy some soup!
 I love this Turkey Fiesta Soup that I’m sharing with you today.
 It’s far from boring and bursting with flavor!
 The best part is that you can throw it all in the slow cooker and enjoy it throughout the day.
 I had a hard time walking by the crock pot without sneaking a spoonful – it’s that good!
 It also makes your house smell amazing.

-Raise your hand if you are pretty sure you have gone up a solid dress size over the holidays but are too scared to get on the scale and see what the actual damage is.
+Raise your hand if you are pretty sure you normally go up a solid dress size over the holidays but are too scared to get on the scale and see what the actual damage is.
 Well, this is a light way to use up leftover turkey and it’s comforting all at the same time.
 I love a good soup recipe and I wish Mr. Wishes could say the same!
 He doesn’t like any meal he needs a spoon in order to consume it.
 Weird, right?

 Anywho, one of my favorite things about the colder months is the food.
 All the one-pot dinners, stews, soups, casseroles.
 Comfort food that warms you up and keep you feeling cozy even as you battle your way through the mounds of snow and subzero wind chills (with the exception of all you lucky southerners!).